sarah2244-4/science-revision-quiz/README.md

 # KS3 Science Revision Quiz

-KS3 Science Revision Quiz is the name of a quiz designed for people to test their Key Stage 3 science knowledge.
-It is intended to show correct answers as a way to learn and also provide a score so people know how well they are doing.
+KS3 Science Revision Quiz is the name of a quiz designed for users to test their Key Stage 3 science knowledge.
+It is intended to be a revision tool so users can see what they do and do not know by showing incorrect and correct answers as well as providing a score.

 The site is live, the link to this is found [HERE](https://sarah2244-4.github.io/science-revision-quiz/).